 Giving Levels are the preset amounts you present to donors on donation forms.
-These are great at displaying impact transparency: giving the donor an idea of what their gift can actually do.
-The true goal of a giving level is to elicit an emotional response, and incrementally increase average gift size in the process.
+These are great at displaying impact transparency by giving the donor an idea of what their gift can actually do.
+The true goal of a giving level is to elicit an emotional response and incrementally increase average gift size in the process.

-As an example: Donor A has been with the organization for 4 years, and gives $40 each year just before the Holidays.
-This year, you have added giving levels to your form, and the lowest is $50:
+As an example: Donor A has been with the organization for 4 years and gives $40 each year just before the holidays.
+This year, you have added giving levels to your form, and the lowest amount is $50:

 Donor A really likes the idea of providing physical backpacks to the kids in the program, and decides this year he will give $50 instead of the $40 he usually gives.

 How does one come up with their giving levels?
-If you are new to online fundraising, or a new nonprofit without historic data, then its good to make educated guesses and adjust over time, but if you do have access to a year or more of donation data, then you can use a calculation to see the best results:
+If you are new to online fundraising or a new nonprofit without historic data, then it’s good to make educated guesses and adjust over time.
+If you do have access to a year or more of donation data, then you can use a calculation to see the best results:

 Step 1: Bucketing